Studying Off Campus

 Students receiving a scholarship from a Hamilton off-campus study program or an outside source must report the scholarship and amount to the Financial Aid Office and the scholarship may impact your financial aid award.

-If you were originally offered work-study (also known as campus employment) as part of your financial aid award, this will be replaced with additional student loan.
+If you were originally offered work-study as part of your financial aid award, this will be replaced with additional student loan.

 If you are receiving financial aid or you are on the payment plan and would like to continue with the plan, you will need to complete a consortium agreement.
 This agreement allows the program to bill Hamilton directly for all billable costs and is required for transferring your Hamilton College financial aid for payments to your host school.
 The consortium agreement will be emailed to you once we receive your leave of absence notice.